u-blox/ubxlib_examples_xplr_iot/README.md

 Once you have everything installed and have connected your XPLR-IOT-1, you can start exploring the functionality of this repository.

-Begin by starting a command window.
+Begin by starting a new command window.
 Then change working directory to where the repository was cloned.
-If you have used the installation script this will be in a directory underneath your home directory named xplriot1\ubxlib_examples_xplr_iot.
+If you have used the installation script this will be in a directory underneath your home directory named ubxlib_examples_xplr_iot.

-Please note that if you have installed the nRFConnect SDK via the "Toolchain Manager" desktop app you may have to start the command prompt via the corresponding entry in the dropdown list.
-This is the case if Python is not available in your standard path.

 Then issue the following command: